 \section{Conclusions}

-In this paper, we present a model for the impact of baryonic feedback on the virial masses of galaxy clusters.
-The main aim of our analysis is to verify whether such baryonic effects on halo masses can be modeled with good enough precision so that they do not represent a limiting factor in the cosmological constraining power of the survey of galaxy clusters to be obtained from the \textit{Euclid} wide photometric survey.
+In this paper, we present a model of the impact of baryonic feedback on the virial masses of galaxy clusters.
+The main aim of our analysis is to verify whether such baryonic effects on halo masses can be modelled with sufficient precision that they do not represent a limiting factor in the cosmological constraining power of the survey of galaxy clusters that will be obtained during the \Euclid wide photometric survey.